-The Center for Teaching & Learning advances thoughtful and engaging pedagogy, assessment and instructional design to promote faculty development throughout all stages of their careers and to enhance student success.
+The Center for Teaching & Learning advances thoughtful and engaging pedagogy, assessment, educational technology, and instructional design to promote faculty development throughout all stages of their careers and to enhance student success.

-- Faculty excel when they are supported in their teaching, scholarship, service and careers.
+- Faculty excel when they are supported in their teaching, technology needs, scholarship, service, and careers.

-- Faculty need a space to reflect on their own practice and engage in discussions about teaching and learning with their colleagues.
+- Faculty need a space to reflect on their own practice and engage in discussions about teaching and learning in community with their colleagues.

 - Faculty development is vital to maintaining a thoughtful and engaging curriculum.

-- Faculty engagement with inclusive and innovative pedagogy allows students to become reflective and critical thinkers.
+- Faculty engagement with inclusive and innovative pedagogy that educates the whole person allows students to become reflective and critical thinkers.